Welcome to the Oculus Unity Developer Guide.

 This guide describes development using Unity's first-party Oculus support, and the contents and features of the Oculus Utilities for Unity package.

-All Unity versions 5.1 and later ship with a bundled version of the Oculus OVRPlugin that provides built-in Rift and Gear VR support.
+All Unity versions 5.1 and later ship with a bundled version of the Oculus OVRPlugin that provides built-in support for Rift, Oculus Go, and Samsung Gear VR support.
 Oculus support is enabled by checking Virtual Reality Supported in the Other Settings > Configuration tab of Player Settings.

 When Unity virtual reality support is enabled, any camera with no render texture is automatically rendered in stereo to your device.
 Positional and head tracking are automatically applied to your camera, overriding your camera’s transform.